🔥 -20% with code NOLIMIT 🔥

 Anticancer potential

-In vitro research has shown that CBG may inhibit the growth of certain cancer cells, particularly in the colon.
+In vitro research has shown that CBG can inhibit the growth of certain cancer cells, particularly in the colon.
 These data were confirmed in animal models, where it reduced colon cancer tumours[4].

 Effect on intraocular pressure